kubernetes-retired/heapster/docs/debugging.md

 * Some distros (including Debian) ship with memory accounting disabled by default.
 To enable memory and swap accounting on the nodes, follow [these instructions](https://docs.docker.com/installation/ubuntulinux/#memory-and-swap-accounting).

-#### Validate

-Heapster exports a '/validate' endpoint that will provide some information about its current state.

 #### Extra Logging

 If the '/validate' endpoint does not provide enough information, additional logging can be enabled by setting an extra flag.
 This requires restarting heapster though.